SkyMocha/skymocha.github.io/index.md

 ## CALL TO: Researchers & Educators

 I am currently hoping to get back into non-video education.
 This might include secondary authorship on conference or journal papers, presentations, speeches, and more!
-Despite not engaging in college, I have previously worked in academic settings in computer science at UCSC and have presented at IEEE's Integrated STEM Education Conference in Princeton, NJ.
+Despite not engaging in college, I have previously worked in academic settings in computer science & cognitive modeling at UCSC and have presented at IEEE's Integrated STEM Education Conference in Princeton, NJ on the disproportionate rate of trans-women in programming fields.
 If you are from the PDX area, or are willing to work remotely, I would love to assist in your projects and educational endeavors.
+I am primarily interested in research surrounding sociological inquiry pertaining to my lived experience as a transgender person.

 You can find my major existing works under my [publications](/publications.md) page and contact me [skye@skymocha.net](mailto:skye@skymocha.net)